 We believe that as the number of miles driven increases, consumers' vehicles are more likely to need service and maintenance, resulting in an increase in the need for automotive hard parts and maintenance items.
 While over the long-term we have seen a close correlation between our net sales and the number of miles driven, we have also seen certain time frames of minimal correlation in sales performance and miles driven.
 During the periods of minimal correlation between net sales and miles driven, we believe net sales have been positively impacted by other factors, including the number of seven year old or older vehicles on the road.
-Since the beginning of the fiscal year and through June 2016 (latest publicly available information), miles driven increased compared to the same period last year.
+Since the beginning of the fiscal year and through June 2017 (latest publicly available information), miles driven in the U.S. increased by 1.2% compared to the same period in the prior year.